QuantumSavory/QuantumSavory.jl/docs/src/register_interface.md

 !!! info "Short-circuiting the `express` dispatch"

-    You can add a custom dispatch that skips the `express` functionality by defining a method `apply!(state::YourStateType, indices, operation<:Symbolic{Operator})`.
-This would preemt the default `apply!(state, indices, operation<:Symbolic{Operator})` containing the `express` logic.
+    You can add a custom dispatch that skips the `express` functionality by defining a method `apply!(state::YourStateType, indices, operation<:Symbolic{AbstractOperator})`.
+This would preemt the default `apply!(state, indices, operation<:Symbolic{AbstractOperator})` containing the `express` logic.
 The drawback is that this would also skip the memoization employed by `express`.

 ## `observable`